Programs at the AAC

 Enjoy a beautiful evening of dance.
 Dance lessons led by local and national instructors begin at 7 p.m. on the second Thursday of every month.
 After the lesson, guests are able to practice their new moves and dance the night away.
 No partner is needed, just the enthusiasm to enjoy a new arts experience!

 The Arkansas Arts Center presents lectures designed for those who seek educational art experiences.
 Given by scholars, artists, teachers and curators, lectures are held in conjunction with special exhibitions and offer additional information and insight into the artwork on view.
-The 2013-2014 Lecture Series is presented by The Fine Arts Club of Arkansas.
 Click here to purchase tickets to upcoming lectures.

 Teacher Academies provide educators an intensive curriculum with content materials, lesson plans and classroom materials, earning educators six hours of professional development.
 The workshops are also key connectors to multiple classroom curricula.
 Educators attend workshops at the Arkansas Arts Center or invite the Director of Education to their site.
-To learn more, contact Louise Palermo, Director of Education, at 501-396-0367 or email@example.com.
+To learn more, contact Rana Edgar, Director of Education and Programs, at 501-396-0367 or email@example.com.
 Sponsored by The Philip R. Jonsson Foundation.